Easels in a classroom

 • 7 First-Time Freshmen and New Transfers are coded according to IPEDS definitions.

-• 12 Percentage = students receiving ArtCenter scholarship in Calendar Year/unduplicated enrollment count from Enrollment Services
+• 13 Percentage = students receiving ArtCenter scholarship in Calendar Year/unduplicated enrollment count from Enrollment Services.

-• 18 Data from the College’s annual Graduate Employment Survey distributed to One-Year Out Graduates and Knowledge Rate internet research (graduates from the classes of Fall 2020, Spring 2021, and Summer 2021).
-Job Placement Rates are calculated using the following selections from the survey responses: graduates who indicated a primary status of “Working full-time”, “Working part-time”, or “Enrolled in additional education” one-year post-graduation.
+• 19 Data sourced from the College’s annual Graduate Employment Survey distributed to One-Year Out Graduates and from the Knowledge Rate internet research, for graduates from the classes of Fall 2021, Spring 2022, and Summer 2022.
+Job Placement Rates are calculated using data from both sources: graduates who indicated the survey a primary status of “Working full-time”, “Working part-time”, or “Enrolled in additional education” one-year post-graduation or had current employment information available publicly.

-• 19 Data from the College’s annual Graduate Employment Survey distributed to One-Year Out Graduates and Knowledge Rate internet research (graduates from the classes of Fall 2020, Spring 2021, and Summer 2021).
-Post-Graduation Studies is calculated using the following selections from the survey responses: graduates indicating they were “Enrolling in additional education” one-year post-graduation (not necessarily their primary status).
+• 21 Post-Graduation Studies is calculated using the following selections from the survey responses: graduates indicating they were “Enrolling in additional education” one-year post-graduation (not necessarily their primary status) in the annual Graduate Employment Survey or indicated via Knowledge Rate Internet Research.